tonyjoo974/mask-rcnn-using-synthetic-models/README.md

 and boundary, then flood fill from the red reference point up to the bounds of the subject and water level to create our ground truth masks.
 ![](data/fast_annotation_mask.png)

+### Synthetic Generation of Images

+Our original plan was to leverage Rhinoceros software for creating synthetic image dataset; however, since it is not an open source software, we decided to simply use Microsoft Powerpoint to easily and rapidly create synthetic images as well as their corresponding masks.
+In the next step we manipulated (binarized, renamed, and resized) and created our dataset using binarizing_and_resizing_images.py such that it would be compatible with our Mask-RCNN model.
+Again, a  detailed explanation on how we created the synthetic image dataset is available on our Github.

 ## Dataset